duzda/deezer-enhanced/readme.md

 # About

-Deezer application primarly, but not only, for Linux that is not just an electron wrapper.
+Deezer application primarly, but not only, for Linux that is not just an electron wrapper, but also enhances features.

-Currently after logging in, it's preferred to restart the application, to properly bind MPRIS actions.

 ![settings](https://user-images.githubusercontent.com/25201406/133940690-ce372bf5-7eab-45d6-b8a4-d3d998af3149.png)